All Episodes

 I don't want to lose you.

-So my first question is are you guys ready for the amount of heat that'll be coming your way with this?
+So, my first question is: are you guys ready for the amount of heat that'll be coming your way with this?

-That is from the movie that I am the executive producer of.
+All right, that is from the movie that I am the executive producer of.

 It's called Let There Be Light, and it debuts in nine days.